Gisaltamir/PythonProject/readme(Binchi).md

 >
 > Hurry up and explore the first crime scene, before it's too late for the world...

 The game program will prompt you to enter your name.
-The name can be any combination of letters, numbers, or special characters.
+The name can be **any combination of letters, numbers, or special characters**.
 The name will be registered in your local database.

 ### Gameplay
-As the game starts, four action options will be displayed on the console:
+As the game starts, four action options will be displayed in the console:

 > 1- Explore crime scene.
 >